How to Enjoy the Fall Colors in Banff Without Hiking

 Lake Louise Gondola

-The Lake Louise Gondola runs through peak larch season (until October 14th, 2024).
+The Lake Louise Gondola typically runs through peak larch season, however in 2025 they closed on September 1st.
+Hopefully in 2026 it will be a good option for viewing the larches without hiking!
 Take the chairlift or gondola up and walk onto the Lake Louise viewing platform to get a great view of Lake Louise in front of you.

 From here, you’ll also get views across the valley of Little Temple, Mount Fairview, and the larches along Saddleback Pass.
 The Lake Louise Gondola also provides access to a few easy hiking trails, like the Pika to Ptarmigan Viewpoint Trail, which will have you walking through beautiful yellow trees.